Original Douay Rheims Bible (1582 & 1610)

 That is to say: He that presumeth of his owne works as done of himself without faith, God's help, and grace: and saying, that grace or iustification were giuen to him for his works; this man doth chalenge his iustification as debt, & not as of fauour & grace.

+5. To him that worketh not.]
 He worketh not (in this place) that hath no workes or alleageth not his works done in his infidelitie as cause of his iustification, but faith in Christ, & that proceeding of mere grace.
 Whereupon S. Augustine saith: Know thou that faith found thee vniust.
 And if faith giuen to thee, made thee iust, it found thee a wicked one whom it might make iust.
 If it found thee wicked, and of such an one made thee iust, what works hadst thou being then wicked?
 None couldest thou haue (nor canst haue) before thou beleeuest.
 Beleeue then in him that iustifieth the impious, that thy good works may be good works indeed.
 August. in Psal.
-31.
+31. 6.
+As Dauid termeth.)
+Heretical translation.

 The Protestants for, *termeth, translate, describeth, for that they would haue the ignorant beleeue, the whole nature & definition of Iustification to be nothing els but remission of sinnes, and no grace or inherent iustice giuen from God at al. When the Apostle would say nothing els, but that in the first iustification God findeth no good works or merits to reward, but only sinnes to forgiue vnto such as haue faith in him.